 Choose a receiver

 Survey123 can use the GPS that's built into your device, or you can add an external GPS receiver to obtain high-accuracy data.
 There are many GPS receivers available; however, not all of them work directly with Survey123.
 To use a GPS receiver with Survey123, the receiver must support the output of NMEA sentences.

 To improve the accuracy of your positions, consider using a GPS receiver that supports differential corrections.
-If you are using an iOS device, you must also choose one of the GPS receivers supported on iOS.
+If you are using an iOS device, you must also use one of the GPS receivers supported on iOS.
 While Esri doesn't publish a list of supported GPS receivers for Android or Windows, a list of receivers used in testing on Android and Windows is provided.

 Most high-accuracy GPS receivers support the NMEA sentences that Survey123 uses; however, it's recommended that you check whether your receiver supports these NMEA sentences in the receiver's user manual before you try to connect it to Survey123.